vipulnaik/diet-exercise-health/events/2025/2025-01-22-blood-tests.md

 accurate.
 The probability of rain over the time period was shown as 0% and the forecasted temperature was not too low (56 degrees Fahrenheit at 11 AM).

+### 2025-01-21: skipping of all exercises except balance exercises

+On 2025-01-21, in preparation for the next day's blood draw, I skipped all exercises except balance exercises (standing-on-one-leg-with-eyes-closed and standing-on-toes-with-eyes-closed).